 - Its clinical features include ichthyosis, cerebral palsy, and intellectual impairment.

 Gaucher disease is an autosomal recessive inborn error in glucosylceramidase, which may present as a collodion baby with developmental and neurological problems.

 Trichothiodystrophy is characterised by photosensitivity, ichthyosis, brittle hair, developmental delay, and/or short stature.

 X-linked chondrodysplasia punctata (Conradi–Hünermann–Happle syndrome)

-Softening emollients, especially those containing urea, salicylic acid or alpha hydroxyl acids, are particularly effective after bathing while the skin is still moist.
-These products work to keep the skin moisturised and pliable, while preventing cracking and fissuring that can lead to secondary bacterial infection.
+Softening emollients, especially those containing urea, salicylic acid or alpha hydroxy acids, are particularly effective when applied after bathing while the skin is still moist.
+These products work to keep the skin moisturised and pliable while preventing the cracking and fissuring that can lead to secondary bacterial infection.

-Children who survive the neonatal period usually evolve to a less severe phenotype but continue to develop fish-like scales, retention of waxy, yellowing material in seborrhoeic areas, generalised poor hair growth and scarring alopecia.
-Harlequin ichthyosis survivors may continue to suffer from temperature dysregulation, have contractures of digits, arthralgias, failure to thrive, hypothyroidism, and short stature.
+Children who survive the neonatal period usually evolve to a less severe phenotype of ichthyosis but continue to develop fish-like scales, and have retention of waxy, yellowing material in seborrhoeic areas, generalised poor hair growth and scarring alopecia.
+Harlequin ichthyosis survivors may continue to suffer from temperature dysregulation, have contractures of the digits, arthralgias, failure to thrive, hypothyroidism, and short stature.